Alireza-Eftekhari/Data-Analytics-Using-Python-Human-Resources-Dataset/README.md

-# Employee turnover costs are more expensive than we think, Will the HR leave the company?
+# Employee turnover costs are more expensive than we think, why an employee leave the company?
 One of the most critical issues facing organizations today is how to retain the employees they want to keep.
 Anually, around one quarter of all U.S. workers quit their jobs, and in some industries the turnover rate is considerably higher.
 Nowadays, the company that has more engaged and productive employees will have a better chance of winning market competition.
 For this reason, companies can not lose important employees and when that begins to happen we need to understand why, to prevent this from happening.
 A large company named AEKK, with around 4000 employees, face with high rate of human resources turnover.
 Anually, around 15% of its employees leave the company and need to be replaced with the talent pool available in the job market.
 The management believes that this level of attrition (employees leaving, either on their own or because they got fired) is bad for the company. because of the following reasons: